Isaac Paredes Player Props: Rays vs. Reds

 Isaac Paredes At The Plate

-- Paredes is hitting .255 with three home runs and three walks.
+- Paredes has three home runs and three walks while batting .236.

-- He has gone deep in 20.0% of his games this year, and 5.4% of his chances at the plate.
+- He has homered in 18.8% of his games this year, and 4.9% of his chances at the plate.

-- In five games this year (33.3%), Paredes has picked up an RBI, including two games with multiple runs batted in.
+- In five games this season (31.3%), Paredes has picked up an RBI, including two games with multiple runs batted in.

-- In six games this season (40.0%), he has scored, including multiple runs twice.
+- In six games this year (37.5%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.